facelessuser/pymdown-extensions/docs/src/markdown/extensions/tabbed.md

 to some practical number.

 !!! settings "Alternate Tabbed Code Setup"
-    The example below styles the tabs, adds indicators when the there are overflowed tabs, and scrolls tabs into view smoothly.
+    The example below styles the tabs, adds indicators that work as buttons to navigate to the next tab when the there are overflowed tabs, and scrolls tabs into view smoothly.

     === "Preview"
         ![Tabbed Style Alternate](../images/tabbed-alternate.png)